zicklag/docs-1/configuration/users-roles-permissions.md

 - **App Access** — Allows logging in to the App
 - **Admin Access** — Gives full permission to project data and Settings
 - **IP Access** — An allow-list of IP addresses from which the platform can be accessed, empty allows all
-- **Require 2FA** — Forces all users within this role to use two-factor authentication
+- **Require MFA** — Forces all users within this role to use two-factor authentication
 - **Users in Role** — A list of all users within this role

 ## Delete a Role